keybase/book-content/04-teams/01-chat.md

 If you remove a team member, they lose access to all team chats and folders.
 Removed team members cannot rejoin a team unless an admin adds them again.

 ### Roles and permissions
 As you add team members, you will need to assign roles which give each team member different permissions.
-In most cases, most people should be writers, unless you're managing a community.
+In most cases, most people should be writers, unless you’re managing a community.
 Then, you might want readers for your members.
 You can always change roles later.

 **Owners:**
 * Can create chat channels